Table of Contents

 The Jones team is well versed in arising out of language.

 Jones is able to take granular auditing notes from customers and apply them to all insurance document reviews done on their behalf.
 One of our GC customers is particularly strict about requiring “arising out of” verbiage in opposition to “caused by.”
-These two terms look similar, but are not exactly the same in regards to the breadth of what they cover.
+These two terms look similar, but are not exactly the same in regard to the breadth of what they cover.
 While “caused by” has an element of direct causality, “arising out of” is more broad and means that the accident that caused the claim does not require cause in the legal sense, which expands the scope of coverage.

 This understanding of arising out of verbiage comes in handy when we have to check endorsements like GA 472 09 18s for customers.
 At face value, this endorsement only confers Additional Insured for damage “caused, in whole or in part, by the performance of [their] ongoing operations,” which is too narrow and would not suffice the requirements for the customer mentioned about.
 However, we know that subsequent verbiage in the GA 472 09 18 states that if required by the underlying contract all “caused by” language could be replaced with “arising out of” language, meaning the endorsement did suffice for our customer’s requirements.